powmedia/backbone-forms/README.md

 ##Changelog

 ###master
+- No longer require jquery from within the CommonJS module.
+NOTE: You must now set Backbone.$ yourself if using CommonJS e.g. browserify
 - Fix CommonJS backend issues (ndrsn)
 - Added the `number` validator
 - Support specifying fieldsets on the Form prototype